AdobeDocs/analytics-platform.en/help/ai-assistant.md

 * **Contractual access**: If you are not able to use AI Assistant, please contact your organization's administrator or Adobe Account Representative.
 Before AI Assistant can be used by your organization, your company must agree to certain GenAI-related legal terms.

-* **Permissions**: The [!UICONTROL Adobe Admin Console] [!UICONTROL Reporting Tools] "AI Assistant: Product Knowledge" permission determines access to this tool.
-This permission will be added to the Reporting Tools section in mid May.
-A product profile admin needs to create a [product profile](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in Admin Console with this permission granted, and manually add users to this profile.
+* **Permissions**: In [!UICONTROL Adobe Admin Console], the [!UICONTROL Reporting Tools] "AI Assistant: Product Knowledge" permission determines access to this tool.
+A [product profile admin](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) needs to follow these steps in Admin Console:
+   1. Navigate to [!UICONTROL Admin Console] > [!UICONTROL Products and services] > [!UICONTROL Customer Journey Analytics] > [!UICONTROL Product Profile] > [!UICONTROL Permissions] > [!UICONTROL Edit Reporting Tools].
+   1. Add "AI Assistant: Product Knowledge".

 ## Access AI Assistant in the Customer Journey Analytics UI